muldkate/AI-Project-3-Mancala/README.md

 Team Asimov's Laws
 Katie Mulder, Ben Lafeldt, Mattie Phillips

-The base code of Mancala for this project comes from : https://github.com/anuzis/mancala.
+The base code of Mancala for this project comes from: https://github.com/anuzis/mancala.

 This project contains the code for data gathering, a ML bot and a GA bot.
 It also contains an analysis of the data collected.